 How will EV Batteries by ReJoule Transform Solar Energy?

 The Inland Empire was ranked 10th best in EV adoption, Startempire Wire reported last year.
-Based on the International Energy Agency (IEA) report, one of the two factors that impact the most in enabling EV adoption is the battery industry.
+Based on the International Energy Agency (IEA) report, the battery industry is one of the two factors that impact the most in enabling EV adoption.
 It’s only a matter of a few years before ReJoule’s product and service area will be in high demand.
 It is not just startups like Rejoule and Instant ON trying to solve the problem of solar energy storage and battery charging; there’s a similar push at the utility-scale electrification of the energy supply chain.